IETF-Hackathon/mDNSResponder/README.md

-If you have machines with ssh enabled that are usually visible in “New Remote Connection” in Terminal, they should now be visible when you’re connected to an AR750S LAN port or Wi-Fi.
+If you have machines with ssh enabled that are usually visible in “New Remote Connection” in Terminal, they should now be visible when you’re connected to an AR750S downstream LAN port or Wi-Fi.

 If you have network printers on your existing home network, they should now appear in when you click the “+” button to add a printer